Trains to Colchester

 Tip 5: Book and travel together

-When there are between 3-9 passengers travelling together by trains in UK to Colchester savings can be made.
-You can get 1/3 off the price of your tickets if you book together and travel on the same off-peak train, this discount will automatically be applied for you at checkout when using our website.
-The simplest way to book together is to choose to receive E-Tickets, so that you can send them to your group, rather than having to print off lots of paper tickets to give out.
+You can make savings when 3-9 passengers travel together by trains in the UK to Colchester.
+A discount of 1/3 off the price of your tickets is available when you travel on the same off-peak train; this is automatically applied when using our website.
+It is simplest to receive e-Tickets, so you can forward them to your group, rather than having to print off lots of paper tickets.